Understanding cloud computing: a guide for small businesses

 Is cloud computing the same as the internet?

 You use the internet to connect your device to the cloud, but the internet is just the connection.
-The cloud is where your data lives.
+The cloud refers to the network of remote servers that store, manage, and process your data.
+Think of the internet as the road and the cloud as the destination.

 What happens if the internet goes down?